 Graphic design has become an essential tool for any company looking to excel in the 21st century.
 Designers are working every day to develop tools that will help in creating a smooth and seamless experience for their customers.
 Various elements that did not shape the design industry in the earlier days of pencil and paper are entering the markets every day with most of them relying heavily on the use of technology to remain relevant.
-Texture is one of the many design elements that the present day designers must use in their designs to make them more visually appealing.
+The texture is one of the many design elements that the present-day designers must use in their designs to make them more visually appealing.
 A professional designer knows how to use texture to create the desired feel of their designs.

 Why Apply Texture on Graphic Designs